sguest/hexships/README.md

 `yarn run build` will build static files to the `dist` directory

 `yarn start` will run a node server that serves up the static assets and proves a websocket endpoint for multiplayer.
-Note static assets must be build via `yarn run build` in order to be served up
+Note static assets must be build via `yarn run build` in order to be served up (`yarn run watch` recommended for developing static files while testing in server mode)

 ### Github Pages - static files